Back to Watch and Pray

 To watch is not to panic.
 To pray is not to hide.
 Christ commands both together because deception attacks both the mind and the will.
 When a soul stops watching, error enters quietly.
 When a soul stops praying, fear and pride take over.

-This chapter establishes a simple rule for ordinary Catholics: remain awake to doctrinal corruption, remain kneeling before God, and remain steadfast in the means of .
+The rule for ordinary Catholics is simple: remain awake to doctrinal corruption, remain kneeling before God, and remain steadfast in the means of .
+Vigilance is not reserved to specialists, polemicists, or men who enjoy controversy.
+It belongs to every Catholic because every Catholic must persevere in the truth until death.

 Scripture joins warning and endurance.